AdobeDocs/workfront.fr-FR/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 content-type: faq
 product-area: reporting
 navigation-topic: tips-tricks-and-troubleshooting-reports
-title: FAQ sur les rapports
+title: Questions fréquentes sur les rapports
-description: FAQ sur les rapports
+description: Questions fréquentes sur les rapports
 author: Nolan
 feature: Reports and Dashboards
 exl-id: 5e267d45-7922-4c0f-8530-59a8c152f625
 source-git-commit: 548e713700fda79070f59f3dc3457410d2c50133
 workflow-type: tm+mt
 source-wordcount: '1509'
-ht-degree: 0%
+ht-degree: 7%

 ---

-# FAQ sur les rapports
+# Questions fréquentes sur les rapports

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: ***This is the ONE anchor article for all FAQs about Reporting.
 Add a new FAQ in the TOC at the top first, then add the answer as a section at the bottom.)</p>